mosesbabu/Rewarder/README.md

 ## Future Implementation
 We would add some more features in future as :

-*improving UI aspect
+*Automation of voucher calculation by eligibility *Registration flow to automatically capture customer information,transactions *improving UI aspect
-*Ensurevoucher is generated uniquely and can be reedemed in the shopping checkout *Abiityto detect customers birthday and automatically issue voucher
+*Ensure voucher is generated uniquely and can be reedemed in the shopping checkout *Abiity to detect customers birthday and automatically issue voucher